adon-cloudcannon/landing-page-test/src/collections/ssg-pages/jekyll.md

   Use CloudCannon as your Jekyll CMS to collaborate with your team to build fast static websites with Liquid templates, and manage content with a wysiwyg editor!
+summary: >-
+  Built with Ruby, Jekyll is a simple, blog-aware, static site generator for personal sites, projects, or organizations.
 image: /images/icons/ssgs/jekyll.svg
-summary: Jekyll is a simple, blog-aware, static site generator for personal, project, or organization.
 seo:
   featured_image:
   featured_image_alt: